The Guidance and Intervention Team

 Degrees and Certifications:

 Wondering what a school social worker does?
-Simply put, Ms. Mandy helps remove barriers to educational success.
+Simply put, helps remove barriers to educational success.
 Check the list below to see a few of the things she does at Coronado!

 - Provide Emotional Support